Manchester City aim to prove Champions League credentials

 Mistakes were made, but lessons have been learned.
 What surprised Mancini and his players more than anything was the speed with which City were punished for their mistakes.
 But they are a different proposition these days.

-has brought with it a sense of belonging and a confidence that will make City a far tougher proposition.
+The Premier League title has brought with it a sense of belonging and a confidence that will make City a far tougher proposition.

 Indeed, it was City's presence, as much as that of Dortmund and Ajax, that prompted forward Cristiano Ronaldo to suggest his Real Madrid team had been drawn in "the most difficult and most competitive" group.